Energy Hub District

 Energy-Hub for residential and commercial districts and transport

-The Energy Hub is a collaborative €11.66 million European project, part funded by the EU, which aims to demonstrate the full potential of renewable energy by providing 100% on-site renewable energy within an "Energy Hub District".
+E-Hub is a collaborative €11.66 million European project, part funded by the EU, which aims to demonstrate the full potential of renewable energy by providing 100% on-site renewable energy within an "Energy Hub District".
 ICAX has been invited to join the collaborative project for its expertise in pavement solar thermal collectors.

-The Energy Hub exchanges energy via the energy grids between its members (households, renewable energy plants, offices), who may be both consumers and suppliers.
+The Energy Hub exchanges energy via the smart energy grids between its members (households, renewable energy plants, offices), who may be both consumers and suppliers.
 The members exchange information on their energy production and energy needs with the Energy Hub.
 The Hub then distributes the available energy in the most efficient way.

 To match supply and demand, the Energy Hub converts and stores energy and performs load shifting.
 The members will be connected to the Energy Hub by means of bi-directional energy grids (low and high temperature heat grids, electrical grids (AC and DC) and gas grids (hydrogen, biogas, syngas).

-Renewable energy may be generated by individual members (e.g. from PV on residences) or by central means (a ground source energy or a large combined heat and power plant) located within the district that may be fuelled by solar energy, biofuel or hydrogen.
+Renewable energy may be generated by individual members (e.g. from PV on residences) or by central means (a ground source energy or a large combined heat and power plant) located within the district that may be fueled by solar energy, biofuel or hydrogen.

 District Heating and Cooling from On-Site Renewable Energy